-Christopher J. Walker is an Associate Professor of Law (with tenure) at The Ohio State University Moritz College of Law and Director of the Moritz Washington, D.C., Summer Program.
+Christopher Walker is a Professor of Law at The Ohio State University Moritz College of Law and Director of the Moritz Washington, D.C., Summer Program.
 At Moritz, he teaches Civil Procedure, Constitutional Litigation, the Ethics of Washington Lawyering, Federal Courts, Legal Analysis and Writing (LAW II), Legislation and Regulation, and State and Local Government Law.

 Professor Walker’s research focuses primarily on administrative law, regulation, and law and policy at the agency level.
 His publications have appeared in the California Law Review, Michigan Law Review, Stanford Law Review, and University of Pennsylvania Law Review, among others.
 He has also written a report for the Administrative Conference of the United States on the role of federal agencies in the legislative process, and he coauthors the agency adjudication chapter of the American Bar Association’s annual book Developments in Administrative Law and Regulatory Practice.
 His article Legislating in the Shadows was selected as the recipient of the 2016 American Association of Law Schools Scholarly Papers Competition Award.